BSidesSF/bsidessf.github.io/_pages/cfp.md

 Please note that workshops will be held on Saturday, February 5, 2022 at a different location.
 Please see more information on the [Call for Workshops](/cfw.html)

 **Talks: February 6-7, 2022**
-Please note that all talks are limited to two speakers only.
+Please note that all talks are limited to two presenters only.
 Panels are limited to 5 participants (including the moderator).

 **General talks** – 25 min regular talk format for various topics in security and privacy.
 **Deep dive talks** – 50 min talk format to cover more technical deep dives.